futuregrid/manual/doc/source/hpc.rst

 .. _s-hpc-access:

-Accessing Systems
+Login Nodes
 -----------------

 Several of the clusters have High Performance Computing (HPC) services installed.
 Access to them is provided via a Linux Login node for each of the clusters.

-To access ligin you need a FG resource account and an SSH public key you have uploaded to FutureGrid (this process is described in the section about :ref:`s-accounts`.
+To access the login nodes you need a FG resource account and an SSH public key you have uploaded to FutureGrid (this process is described in the section about :ref:`s-accounts`.
 After you are part of a valid project and have a FutureGrid account, you can log into the FutureGrid resources with ssh.
 The resources include the following login nodes:

 - alamo.futuregrid.org